josemariasosa/music-theory/README.md

 E |----------------------------------------------------------------------------|
 ```

 Beautiful!
 Don't you think?
-And it's even better, if you really want to know your fret, you should memorize all an each position.
+And it's even better.
+If you really want to know your fret, you should memorize all an each position.
 Sounds hard, at the beginning, after a while it start to get easier.

 What about you, would you like to do by yourself the next two, the scales for the G and D string?